85 Io

-Io (minor planet designation: 85 Io is carbonaceous asteroid from the central region of the asteroid belt, approximately 170 kilometers in diameter.
+85 Io is a carbonaceous asteroid in the central region of the asteroid belt, approximately 170 kilometers in diameter.
 It is an identified Eunomian interloper.

 Discovery and naming

 It was discovered by C. H. F. Peters on 19 September 1865, and named after Io, a lover of Zeus in Greek mythology.
 Io is also the name of the volcanic satellite of Jupiter.
 With a two-digit number and a two-letter name, 85 Io has the shortest designation of all minor planets.